• Home

 penseesbooks@mchsi.com

-FEATURED SPEAKER: KErmit roosevelt, 2 pm Saturday
+FEATURED SPEAKER: Robert Cowley, 2 pm Saturday

 Tickets cost $20 and include entry to the fair.
+For veterans and students , tickets cost $15.

 Reserve Tickets